-Details of the multivariate linear models presented in this section are given in Section 2c.
-The dependent variables of the two models are the DJF-mean NAMI and NAOI.
-The independent variables are the wave breaking indices A1-A5 and C1-C5 defined in Section 5 as the counts of RWB in objectively-defined regions.
-The last row of the correlation matrix in Table 1 shows that each of the regions individually provides a wave breaking index that is a significant predictor of the NAMI.
+Details of the multivariate linear models presented in this section are given in section 2c.
+The dependent variables of the two models are the DJF mean NAMI and NAOI.
+The independent variables are the wavebreaking indices A1-A5 and C1-C5 defined in section 5 as the counts of RWB in objectively defined regions.
+The last row of the correlation matrix in Table 1 shows that each of the regions individually provides a wavebreaking index that is a significant predictor of the NAMI.
 The strong correlation r(A3, NAMI) = 0.89 cannot be attributed entirely to the effect of anticyclonic breaking in region A3.
-Rather, above-average γ_a in region A3 tends to occur with other conditions favorable to positive NAM polarity, namely above-average A1, A2 and C3, and below-average A4, A5, C4, and C5 (significant correlations are bold in Table 1).
-Working together in the opposite direction, below-average γ_a in region A3 tends to occur with conditions adverse to the positive polarity of the NAM, below average A1, A2, and C3, and above-average A4, A5, C4 and C5.
-The significant correlations between breaking in the Pacific and Atlantic (e.g., A1, A2, and A3) suggests that interbasin connectivity across North America plays a role in the the NAM.
-This is the subject of a forthcoming paper.
+Rather, above-average γ_a in region A3 tends to occur with other conditions favorable to positive NAM polarity, that is, above-average A1, A2, and C3, and below-average A4, A5, C4, and C5 (significant correlations are bold in Table 1).
+Working together in the opposite direction, below-average γ_a in region A3 tends to occur with conditions adverse to the positive polarity of the NAM, that is, below-average A1, A2, and C3, and above-average A4, A5, C4, and C5.
+The significant correlations between breaking in the Pacific and Atlantic (e.g., A1, A2, and A3) suggest that interbasin connectivity across North America plays a role in the NAM.
+This connectivity is considered in more detail in Strong and Magnusdottir (2008).